itsStxn/Coding-problems-Arrays-and-Hashing/Medium/Top K Frequent Elements/README.md

 Use either a priority queue or a bucket list to store the top `k` elements.

 ### Priority Queue
 It allows you to enqueue a number and its count while also dequeue the number with the smallest count.
-Dequeu when the queue length is longer than `k`.
+Dequeue when the queue length is longer than `k`.

 ### Bucket List
 Group numbers by their count.
-Then iterate through the list from the highest count possible, which is n.
+Then iterate through the list from the highest count possible, which is `n`.
 Run the loop until finding the top `k` numbers.

-## Time Complexity - O(n)
+## Time Complexity
+### Bucket List - O(n)
-The loops on each approach iterate n times and do not inplement more time complex operations.
+The loops iterate `n` times and do not inplement more time complex operations.

+### Priority Queue - O(n*logk)
+The heapify operation is logk, and it executes for each number.

 ## Space Complexity - O(n)
-The dynamic data structures on each approach use n space.
+The dynamic data structures on each approach use `n` space.